 These arrangements are without prejudice in accordance with the DfE School Admissions Code 1st February 2012.
-These admissions arrangements apply to applicants seeking a place in Reception.
-Applications for admission to the Nursery of will be dealt with by Stanley Grove Primary Academy.
+These admission arrangements apply to applicants seeking a place in Reception up to Year 6.
+Applications for admission to the nursery of Beaver Road Primary School will be dealt with separately.

-Parents / carers of children who are admitted for Nursery provision MUST apply through the Local Authority for a place at the academy if they want their child to transfer to the Reception class in the same academy.
+Parents/carers of children who are admitted for nursery provision MUST apply through the Local Authority for a place at the academy if they want their child to transfer to the Reception class.